They’ve been there and now they’re here to help.

 – Matt Peterson, Peer Recovery Supporter

 “People helped me get into recovery and I want to be able to help others overcome and show that recovery is possible.
 I was so tired of the life I was living and all the pain it brought on me and my family.
 I was tired of watching people around me die.
-But, there is hope and I believe we can learn and grow into a new way of life for a better future.
+But, there is hope and I know everyone can learn and grow into a new way of life for a better future.
 If nothing changes then nothing changes.”

 – Kelli Achberger, Peer Recovery Supporter